NRCan/geo-deep-learning/README.md

 # geo-deep-learning

 The `geo-deep-learning` project stems from an initiative at NRCan's [CCMEO](https://www.nrcan.gc.ca/earth-sciences/geomatics/10776).
-Its aim is to allow using Convolutional Neural Networks (CNN) in the context of georeferenced data sets.
+Its aim is to allow using Convolutional Neural Networks (CNN) with georeferenced data sets.

 The overall learning process comprises three broad phases : data preparation, training & validation, and classification.
 The data preparation phase (sampling) allows creating sub-images that will be used for either training or validation.
 The training & validation phase learns using the data prepared in the previous phase.
 Finally, the classification phase performs the classification on new input data.
 The training & validation and classification phases currently allow the use of a UNET neural network to perform the classification.
 In future code iterations, we would like to parametrize the choice of neural network type and enable a capacity for other computer vision tasks.